 Students receive a general survey of the wide body of literature which is available for use with adolescents, as well as criteria for evaluation and presentation of a variety of techniques for teaching such literature.
-Formerly EDU435 prior to the 2006-2007 school year.

-LAN437 Children's Literature
+LAN437 Children's Literature credits: 3

 Provides a general survey of the wide body of literature that is available to use with children, as well as criteria for evaluation and presentation of a variety of techniques for teaching such literature.
-Formerly EDU437 prior to the 2006-2007 school year.

-LAN483 Methods of Language Arts Reflective Assessment (Senior Project) credits: 1 Focuses on reflective assessment of content, pedagogy, and materials used to teach language arts at the elementary level, including student goal setting and curricular differentiation.
+LAN483 Methods of Language Arts Reflective Assessment Sr Project

+Focuses on reflective assessment of content, pedagogy, and materials used to teach language arts at the elementary level, including student goal setting and curricular differentiation.
 Senior standing is required.
+Prerequisites: EDU340 & EDU341 & EDU362 & admission to School of Education: Elementary & instructor's permission